glroyal/litebox/README.md

 # LiteBox

-> An Adaptive Density Graphical Photo Browser powered by Computed HTML
+> An Adaptive Density Graphical Photo Browser written in Computed HTML

 ![litebox.jpg](litebox.jpg)

+##

 ## Overview

 **LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.
 It does not require a SuperHD video display, but takes full advantage of one.

-LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are compiled in RAM and executed by the browser's HTML interpreter.
+LiteBox is written in **Computed HTML**, a programming model where the tags describing a web page are assembled in RAM and executed by the browser's HTML interpreter.

 LiteBox introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.